IBM-Cloud/docs/services/IoT/devices/libraries/java.md

 event.addProperty("cpu",  90);
 event.addProperty("mem",  70);

-int httpCode = myClient.publishEventOverHTTP("blink", event);
+boolean response  = myClient.api().publishDeviceEventOverHTTP("blink", event, ContentType.json);
 ```

-You can find the entire code in the [HttpDeviceEventPublish] device example.
+To view the entire code, see the [HttpDeviceEventPublish] device example.

-Based on the settings in the properties file, the ``publishEventOverHTTP()`` method either publishes the event in Quickstart mode or in registered flow mode.
-When the Organization ID in the properties file is `quickstart`, the ``publishEventOverHTTP()`` method publishes the event to the device example quickstart service and publishes the event in plain HTTP format.
-When a valid registered organization is used in the properties file, this method always publishes the event in HTTPS, which is HTTP over SSL, so all the communication is secured.
+Based on the settings in the properties file, the ``publishEventOverHTTP()`` method publishes the event in either Quickstart mode or in registered flow mode.
+When the organization ID in the properties file is set to `quickstart`, the ``publishEventOverHTTP()`` method publishes the event to the device example quickstart service and publishes the event in plain HTTP format.
+When a valid registered organization is specified in the properties file, events are securely published through HTTPS.

 The HTTP protocol provides 'at most once' delivery, which is similar to the 'at most once' (QoS 0) quality of service level of the MQTT protocol.
-When you use 'at most once' delivery to publish events, the application must implement retry logic when there is an error.
+When you use 'at most once' delivery to publish events, the application must implement retry logic whenever there is an error.

 [HttpDeviceEventPublish]: https://github.com/ibm-messaging/iot-device-samples/blob/master/java/device-samples/src/main/java/com/ibm/iotf/sample/client/device/HttpDeviceEventPublish.java